vercettizarak/smart-brain/README.md

 This full app can be found [here](https://smart-brain-v.herokuapp.com/)

-### Note: keep in mind that this app is linked to my data
+### Note: keep in mind that this app is linked to my data-base

 ## Usage
 npm install